-2020 Ford Expedition King Ranch is the subject and host of this review.
-In one of our earlier articles, we had tested Ford’s biggest SUV.
+The 2020 Ford Expedition King Ranch is the subject and host of this review.
+In one of our earlier articles in 2018, we tested Ford’s biggest SUV.

 You can read this article by clicking the link below:

 For the 2020 model year, Ford introduced the King Ranch version of its biggest SUV.
 The Expedition is based on the best-selling F-150 pickup truck.
 The King Ranch trim level is offered both with standard and extended (Max) body versions.
 Our tester had the standard wheelbase, which was still a big vehicle.